wherrmat/data-engineering-coding-challenge-repo/README.md

 4. Clone this repository using `git clone https://github.com/wherrmat/data-engineering-coding-challenge-repo code-challenge`
 5. Move to the main directory using `cd code-challenge`
 6. Run the automated deployment using `./setup.ps1`
+7. If you want to re-run test, use `./src/tests/azure-powershell-test.ps1`
+8. A .bat file was included in ./src/tests/ with some CURL queries you can use for testing the API

 Deployment proccess will take some time, you will be able to se some outputs with status, please, note the following: